545ch4/wintermute/README.md

 First we need to install a ruby package manager called bundler.
 Please see [Install Bundler](https://bundler.io/) to do so.

-That will giv us the needed `bundle` command.
+That will give us the needed `bundle` command.

 ```
 bundle -v